catalyzeio/stratum-docs/guides/migrating-from-heroku.md

 * Heroku **Organization Account** = The Platform **Organization**

   On The Platform, each environment belongs to an Organization.
-When Datica provisions an environment for a new customer, we also create an Organization for you, and assign your new environment to that Organization.
+When a Datica environment is provisioned, an Organization is also created to which your new environment is assigned.

 ## 1. Gain Access to your Environment